 ESG, CSR and social value all allow businesses to place winning bets on digital inclusion.
-But the really smart money is, literally, on those corporates who can use all their levers on digital inclusion in a symbiotic, complementary way.
+But the really smart money is on those corporates who can use all their levers on digital inclusion in a symbiotic, complementary way.
 By Emma Weston.

 venn diagram showing overlapping ESG/ CSR and social value with digital inclusion in the overlap

-It’s almost too good to be true for ‘a range of stakeholders’ by which I mean government, businesses, communities and MOST IMPORTANTLY the many millions of digitally excluded people in them.
-16.8m at the last count.
+It’s almost too good to be true for ‘a range of stakeholders’ by which I mean government, businesses, communities and MOST IMPORTANTLY the many millions of digitally excluded people: 18.4 million at the last count.

 Understanding the language